Ever Wondered Why Your Feet Smell?

 Fungi with names

-We, podiatrists, love names and if we can grow a fungus bug from a nail sample we are thrilled and can tell our patients they have trichophyton rubrum or some other wonderful foreign name.
+We, podiatrists, love names, and if we can grow a fungus bug from a nail sample, we are thrilled and can tell our patients they have trichophyton rubrum or some other wonderful foreign name.
 Of course, names are in Latin or Greek!
-Fungus the Bogeyman, inspired by the artist Raymond Briggs comes to mind.
-Perhaps we should talk about mycoses as fungal infection is a mycotic infection as we see bacteria being a bacterial infection.
+Fungus the Bogeyman, inspired by the artist Raymond Briggs, comes to mind.
+Perhaps we should talk about mycoses as fungal infection, which is a mycotic infection as we see bacteria as bacterial infection.
 The brown, yellow and even blue-green features are just bugs taking up their new home.
-They are opportunists as they see a chance for starting a family.
-As far as health is concerned fungi (mycoses) are not likely to endanger healthy humans.
-The nice look no longer looks so nice.
-Podiatrists used to reduce the keratin to treat these nails but today they should only do so with masks, respirators and with drills supported by dust extraction because those fungi spores can find their way into the lungs and that is no longer acceptable.
+They are opportunists as they see a chance to start a family.
+As far as health is concerned, fungi (mycoses) are not likely to endanger healthy humans.
+The nice look no longer looks so lovely.
+Podiatrists used to reduce the keratin to treat these nails, but today, they should only do so with masks, respirators and drills supported by dust extraction because those fungi spores can find their way into the lungs, and that is no longer acceptable.

 Cross-infection

 Cross-infection is how we pass bugs from one person to another.
-We think of hands and of course breathing out germs.
+We think of hands and, of course, breathing out germs.
 Closed spaces with poor ventilation add to the problem of inhalation.
 Using a nail file that has been contaminated means you push the same bugs onto the new host.
-The idea of cross-infection is well known and this is why we wash our hands as we do not know what we might pass on.
-Again, Covid-19 has shown that those with the poorest health are at the greatest risk from cross-infection.
+The idea of cross-infection is well known, and this is why we wash our hands, as we do not know what we might pass on.
+Again, Covid-19 has shown that those with the poorest health are at the most significant risk from cross-infection.
 But here is an interesting fact – in cases of clean surgery, facemasks have not always been seen as valid at protecting against post-surgical infection.
 It would be a brave person to take avoiding masks as a valid rule in this new age of rising infections.

 Do you have to be an athlete to get athlete’s foot?

-Skin can become infected with a fungal infection but the appearance is different from nails.
-Nails also make a good substrate for bacterial growth while skin behaves differently.
-Again the foot needs to create the right environment for fungi.
+Skin can become infected with a fungal infection, but its appearance is different from that of nails.
+Nails also make a suitable substrate for bacterial growth, while skin behaves differently.
+Again, the foot needs to create the right environment for fungi.
 Athletes commonly have skin problems assumed to be associated with mycotic infections.
 The heat and moisture produced by exercise activity can be impressive.
-Without the flow of air – some shoes now have holes to help – heat build-up requires the body to sweat.
-This moisture pools and soaks back into the skin causing softening.
-Athlete’s foot, often known as Tinea Pedis, forms small blisters called vesicles which are itchy and can spread.
+Without the flow of air, some shoes now have holes to help, and heat build-up requires the body to sweat.
+This moisture pools and soaks back into the skin, causing softening.
+Athlete’s foot, often known as Tinea Pedis, forms small blisters called vesicles, which are itchy and can spread.
 In science, we talk about the power of hydrogen or pH.
 The sweat can change its pH.
-The more hydrogen (H2) the more acidic a solution, the less H2 the more alkalinic.
+The more hydrogen (H2), the more acidic the solution.
+The less H2, the more alkalinic.
 Sweat increases to help cool our skin temperature.
 The downside to this is that the foot becomes more alkalinic and prone to alter the types of bugs grown, attracting insects we don’t want in our floral garden.

-The skin is soggy, macerated (fluffy-wet) and has an unpleasant odour, but this is bacterial.
-However, treatment as athlete’s foot should be considered together with improving the air circulation to allow this to dry faster.
-Sandals and open designed footwear work best in the right environments.
+The skin is soggy, macerated (fluffy-wet), and has an unpleasant odour, but this is bacterial.
+However, treatment as athlete’s foot should be considered, together with improving air circulation to allow it to dry faster.
+Sandals and open-designed footwear work best in the right environments.

 Self-help Guide